-The system works best if you start by emailing out a list of recipes you’d like tested (or the recipes themselves) to members of Recipe Testing Network.
+As someone who is offering recipes for testing, the system works best if you start by emailing out a list of recipes you’d like tested (or the recipes themselves) to members of the Recipe Testing Network.
 Ask members to email you back saying which recipes they’d like to test, then confirm who’s testing what, either by picking names out of a hat, or on a first-come-first-served basis.
 If you end up with recipes that haven’t been selected, you can always email again.

 Make sure your testers understand what you’re asking them to do – what level of detail you require.
 You might just want the recipe to be given a dummy run, to make sure it hangs together, rather than detailed feedback.
 If you’re worried about something in particular about it, say so.
 If you have a deadline, please be very clear about this from the outset.
 If it’s for a book, feel free to thank your testers (and the Guild of Food Writers Recipe Testing Network, if you wish) in your acknowledgements.